Every year, millions of people experiment with making money online. Affiliate marketing worth is established by the

-So, now you can confirm that affiliate marketing has legs to stand on.
+So, now you can confirm affiliate marketing worth.
 It makes business sense to try it out.
 Maybe you come up with the next successful affiliate marketing business.
 It’s not going to collapse or be rendered obsolete by the changes that are happening across the world to all types of products.

 These statistics can be a little impersonal, though.
 You may be wondering what the affiliate experience is like on the ground.

 It’s backed by a strong and successful community

-There are some obstacles to making it and collecting an affiliate income as a newbie affiliate marketer (and we’ll cover some of the cons in just a bit), but one of those obstacles is not a frigid and paranoid business community.
+There are some obstacles to making it and collecting an affiliate revenue as a newbie affiliate marketer (and we’ll cover some of the cons in just a bit), but one of those obstacles is not a frigid and paranoid business community.

 The people who work affiliate links are a friendly bunch who are open to sharing what works for them.
 It’s easy to find in-depth guides that are pointed at new members who want to learn.
 Even many affiliate programs are friendly to new people.

 There are plenty of people in these groups who are in a position to give good advice.
 It’s not hard to meet affiliate marketers who are doing this right to the tune of tens of thousands in passive income.

 This recent poll from The Affiliate Lab’s members-only Facebook group reflects what you’ll find in many affiliate communities.

 Making Money with Affiliate Marketing: The Pros and Cons

 Many people know affiliate marketing worth as they are making a lot of money with with program.
 However, that doesn’t make it a great business idea for everyone.

 In the upcoming sections, you’ll learn about the most important pros and cons.
 Understanding them may help you get closer to making the right decision about being an affiliate marker.

 Affiliate Marketing Pros

-People start affiliate marketing—and choose to master it—for many reasons.
+People start affiliate marketing work—and choose to master it—for many reasons.